-During 2022 - 23 the North Yorkshire Safeguarding Adults Board received five SAR referrals.
-Following review and recommendation stage of the SAR process, the decision was made that one of these referrals met the criteria for a statutory SAR.
-Four referrals are currently going through the decision-making process and awaiting a decision to be mad as to whether they meet the criteria for a statutory or non-mandatory review.
-Learning actions and recommendations will be shared.
+During 2022-23 the North Yorkshire Safeguarding Adults Board received five Safeguarding Adult Review (SAR) referrals.

+One of these has so far met the statutory criteria for a SAR and is in the process of being arranged.

+Four referrals are currently going through the decision-making process and awaiting a decision to be made as to whether they meet criteria for a statutory SAR or non-mandatory review.

-A further SAR commissioned in 2021 - 22 is nearing completion.
-A further update on learning and actions will be included in the applied report for 2023 - 24
+A further SAR, commissioned in 2021-22, is nearing completion.
+The report and recommendations will be published on the NYSAB website later this year and a further update on learning and actions will be included in the annual report for 2023-24.